nidesant/secure-conf/README.md

 ## APACHE

-- allow override to all directives
+- restrict allow override to all directives

 - restrict options directive for / and other directives (Options None)